FlyHightDev/Enhanced_Lux_VehControl/README.md

 # Enhanced_Lux_VehControl

 I did not make the original script, I simply modifed them.
-All original credits go to Lt.Caine for his Luxart Vehicle Control and London Studios for the server sided siren script.
+All original credits go to Lt.Caine for his Luxart Vehicle Control and London Studios & Walshey for the server sided siren script.

 I adapted Lux_VehControl to work with wm-serversirens and I added a fourth siren option to the script.